The Power of Finding What You’re NOT Looking For

 Let me remind you, the master did not tell the traveler to give advice; it is a question that you must write down, a question that would speed up your journey without diluting any of the knowledge you have picked up along the way.

-I trust that you found this valuable if so feel free to send this to your friends.
-I eagerly anticipate your feedback and comments.
-Please “like,” “share”, and comment below!
+I trust that you found this valuable if so feel free to share this with your network.
+I eagerly anticipate your feedback and comments below!

 Want to retain your top talent?
 Then my “Fiercely Loyal” book is for you!
 Plus get your free: “How to instantly bond any team” infographic.